aegis-icons/misc/style_guide.md

 </details>

-[^1]: **Meaning of the section in this context:** it starts after the heading element and ends just before the next heading.
+[^1]: **Meaning of the section in this context:** it starts after the heading syntax and ends just before the next heading syntax.